V4L00/V4L00/README.md

 ## 👋 About Me
 - Hi, I’m @V4L00, a radio network engineer based in Switzerland
-- 👀 I’m interested in all new technologies trends
+- 👀 I’m interested in all new technologies trends.
-- 🌱 I’m currently learning W3 and Security
+- 🌱 I’m currently learning clouds technologies

 ## 🛠 Skills
 - Ionic, Flutter, Angular, Web